 It is important to eat right during Sehar if you want to spend a good fast day ahead.
-An unbalanced diet can cause dipping sugar levels and excessive thirst.
+Nutritionists say that an unbalanced diet can cause dipping sugar levels and excessive thirst.
 Moreover, it can cause crankiness and bloating.
 Throughout the month if you eat wrong, you can put excessive stress on the body.
-So read on to find what foods to avoid during sehar:
+So, read on to find what foods to avoid during sehar:

 Refined carbs like sugary desserts, pastries and white bread are all foods to avoid during sehar.
 They are digested quickly and cause a sugar high.
 Because they instantly increase the blood sugar, followed by a crash, they are not a good source of food to maintain energy throughout the day.
 Moreover, digestion and metabolism of refined carbs requires water, and thus they cause thirst.